History of U.S. foreign policy, 1913–1933: Treaty ratification debate

 Senator Henry Cabot Lodge led the Republicans who wanted the Versailles Treaty with reservations, especially regarding the power of Congress to declare war.
 All Republicans were outraged by Wilson's refusal to discuss the war or its aftermath with them, or allow any prominent Republican (such as Taft) to participate at Versailles.
 A three-way battle developed in the Senate, as most Republicans supported a treaty with reservations, most Democrats supported it, and a group of a dozen "irreconcilables" were totally opposed to any League of Nations.
 The debate over the treaty centered around a debate over the American role in the world community in the post-war era, and Senators fell into three main groups.
 Most Democrats favored the treaty.
 Fourteen Senators, mostly Republicans with some Democrats, become known as the "irreconcilables," as they completely opposed U.S. entrance into the League of Nations.
 Some of these irreconcilables, such as George W. Norris, opposed the treaty for its failure to support decolonization and disarmament.
 Other irreconcilables, such as Hiram Johnson, feared surrendering American freedom of action to an international organization.
 Most sought the removal of Article X the League covenant, which purported to bind nations to defend each other against aggression.
 The remaining group of Republican Senators, known as "reservationists," accepted the idea of the league, but sought varying degrees of change to the League to ensure the protection of U.S. sovereignty.
 Former President Taft and former Secretary of State Elihu Root both favored ratification of the treaty with some modifications, and their public support for the treaty gave Wilson some chance of winning significant Republican support for ratification.

 Despite the difficulty of winning ratification, Wilson consistently refused to accept any reservations.
 He did not want to re-open negotiations with the other powers if reservations were added.

 In mid-November 1919, Lodge and his Republicans formed a coalition with the pro-treaty Democrats to pass a treaty with reservations, but Wilson rejected this compromise and enough Democrats followed his lead to defeat ratification.
+Therefore, despite the United States being a key player in the negotiation of the Treaty of Versailles, Congress rejected its proposal meaning they had to refuse to ratify it.
 Cooper and Bailey suggest that Wilson's stroke in September had debilitated him from negotiating effectively with Lodge.